 That Man is You!

 That Man is You! is an interactive, multimedia men’s program focused upon the development of authentic male leadership.
-Over the course of three years, That Man is You! successively considers men in their relationship to God, to their spouse and to their children.
-The program content harmonizes current social and medical science with the teachings of the Church and the wisdom of the saints to develop the vision of man fully alive.
+Over the course of three foundational years, and four optional formation years, That Man is You!honestly addresses the pressures and temptations that men face in our modern culture, especially with regard to their relationships to God, to their spouse, and to their children.
+The program content harmonizes current social and medical science with the teachings of the Church and the wisdom of the Saints to develop the vision of man fully alive.

 LEAD: Fathers of St. Joseph

 LEAD: The Four Marks of Fatherly Greatness is designed to help men mine the riches of manhood, which culminates in spiritual fatherhood.
 LEAD guides a man from identity to destiny, using St. Joseph’s four pillars.
 These have helped fathers of diverse ages, cultures, and walks of life, discover who they really are and God’s great vision, mission, and plan for their lives.

 - E—Embrace Your Essence

 - A—Assume Your Authority